thehatter8/TakeoutWebView/README.md

 # TakeoutWebView
-Uses Google Takeout data to generate a webmap of visited locations

-# Leaflet.js, Flask, Python3, OpenStreetMap
+Uses Google Takeout data to generate a webmap of visited locations using Leaflet.js, Flask, Python3, OpenStreetMap and whatever else I forgot to mention

 # Building - under construction
 * basically, put the files somewhere and add an uploads folder